 Carbon savings for Sense were estimated by analyzing all Sense devices by state or province of installation.
-For each location, average household energy consumption was collected (EIA 2022) and factored by the number of sense devices in each location.
+For each location, average household energy consumption was collected (EIA 2023) and factored by the number of sense devices in each location.
 Savings were then calculated for each location using an average savings rate of 6%, determined from the pilot study described above.
-Energy savings for 2022 are estimated at 63,000 MWh, enough to power 5,800 households for a year.
-For each location carbon emission factors from eGRID were applied to calculate a carbon savings of 21,700 metric tons of $CO_2e$ .
+Energy savings for 2023 are estimated at 73,000 MWh, enough to power 6,800 households for a year.
+GHG emission factors from eGRID were applied for each location in order to calculate carbon savings.